zjunlp/LightMem-Ego/src/ai_glass_app/README.md

-# LightMem-Ego Glass App
+# LightMem-Ego App on Rokid AI Glasses

-This directory contains the Rokid AI Glass Android client for LightMem-Ego.
-The app is the wearable interface for hands-free capture and question answering.
+This directory contains the app running on Rokid AI Glass for LightMem-Ego.
+The app serves as the wearable interface for the personal AI assistant, which demonstrates the application scenarios of AI at the edge.

-The app captures camera frames and microphone audio from the glasses, sends the live stream to a configured LightMem-Ego backend service, records short voice questions, and displays memory-grounded answers on the glasses screen.
+The app captures camera frames and microphone audio from the glasses, uploads them to a configured LightMem-Ego backend service over HTTP, and generates memories accordingly.
+Users can select preset questions or record audio questions to ask.
+The app will display memory-grounded answers on the glasses screen.
+Alternatively, if it's not convenient to ask questions by speaking, we can connect the active session of glass on the [web page](https://lightmem-ego.zjukg.cn/) and ask questions by typing.

-The app uses standard Android APIs, Jetpack Compose UI, CameraX frame capture, `AudioRecord` microphone capture, RootEncoder RTMP streaming, and Rokid touchpad / button input.
+The app uses standard Android APIs, Jetpack Compose UI, CameraX frame capture, `AudioRecord` microphone capture, HTTP multipart upload, and Rokid touchpad / button input.
 It does not require a phone-side SDK at runtime.

 ## Demonstration